scurid-inc/sample-apps/python/agentDownloadPkg/README.md

 Switch to the App and approve identity
 ```
 Now move to the Scurid App and switch to the Identities section of the App.
 The newly generated identity can be found under Pending tab.
 Approve the identity and upload the artifact through the App.
+See [here](https://docs.scurid.com/v23.0.2.1/identityContextEnabledFileTransfer/) for detailed steps.

 Switch back to the terminal
 ```